aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

 A simple yet powerful use case of sentence embeddings is computing the similarity between different sentences.
 Similarity between sentence vectors measures the relatedness of the sentences in terms of their meaning.
 By representing sentences as numerical vectors, we can leverage mathematical operations to determine the degree of similarity.

 For the purpose of this demonstration, we'll be using a recent text embedding model provided by the Beijing Academy of Artificial Intelligence (BAAI): [`BAAI/bge-base-en`](https://huggingface.co/BAAI/bge-base-en).
-BGE stands for BAAI General Embedding.
+BGE stands for BAAI General Embedding and is a BERT-like model.
 This particular model boasts an embedding dimension of 768 and an input sequence length of 512 tokens.
 Keep in mind that longer sequences are truncated to fit within this limit.
 To put things into perspective, let's compare it to OpenAI's [`text-embedding-ada-002`](https://platform.openai.com/docs/guides/embeddings/second-generation-models), which features an embedding dimension of 8191 and an input sequence length of 1536 tokens.
 While the latter model offers impressive capabilities, it's worth noting that it cannot be run locally.
 Here's a quick comparison of these two embedding models:

 | Model | Can Run Locally | Multilingual | Input Sequence Length | Embedding Dimension |
 |---|---:|---:|---:|---:|